rezarajan/sdc-traffic-sign-classifier/writeup_template.md

 | 0.00	      			| Roundabout mandatory	    	 				|
 | 0.00				    | Speed limit (80km/h)       					|

 For the third image, the model incorrectly predicts the 100km/h speed limit sign.
 Most strikingly, it predicts this incorrectly as a 30km/h speed limit sign, and with a 0.99 probability.
-For its other predictions, though they are insignificantly low probability, they are mostly speed limit signs.
+For its other predictions, though they have insignificantly small probabilities, they are mostly speed limit signs.
 Comparing this to the first image, it appears as though the model does well with identifying speed limit signs, but cannot identify them precisely.
 This may, however, have to do with the image itself, which is a wide crop sign, and is something the model has not been trained on at all.
 #### *Image 4: Dangerous curve to the right*

 | Probability         	|     Prediction	        					|